-Glen Alpine - Gilead is located to the far south west of the LGA.
+Glen Alpine - Gilead is located to the far South West of the LGA.
 The area is forecast to undergo significantly high population growth.

-- Existing community facilities in the far south west of the LGA do not reflect its massive potential growth. - At a district level it is recommended that an integrated multi-purpose community centre and recreation facility be developed at Menangle Park.
+Existing community facilities in the far South West of the LGA do not reflect it's massive potential growth.

+- At a district level it is recommended that an integrated multi-purpose community centre and recreation facility be developed at Menangle Park, composing part of the re-located Gordon Fetterplace Aquatic Centre.
 This centre should ideally house the community art space and community health centre (1,500 sqm).
-The multipurpose community centre would also integrate with a new district library (1,144sqm).
-The Campbelltown City Aquatic Strategy should consider needs and opportunities for integration of aquatic facilities. - Glen Alpine Community Hall has fairly good utilisation and building standard in comparison to similar facilities and should be upgraded with a growing population. - As the likely timing and magnitude of growth in this precinct evolves, the community facilities framework will need to be applied to determine provision needs.
+The multi-purpose community centre would also integrate with a new district library (1,144sqm). - Glen Alpine Community Hall has fairly good utilisation and building standard in comparison to similar facilities and should be upgraded with a growing population.

+As the likely timing and magnitude of growth in this precinct evolves, the community facilities framework will need to be applied to determine provision needs.
 Initial recommendations with regard to this higher growth scenario include;

-♦ A multi-purpose facility incorporating a community hall/meeting space and arts spaces (in the order of 800-1,200sqm) be developed within a smaller neighbourhood centre in proximity to early release development.
+A multi-purpose facility incorporating a community hall/meeting space and arts spaces (in the order of 800-1,200sqm) be developed within a smaller neighbourhood centre in proximity to early release development.

-◊ In the longer term, development of a district level multi-purpose facility at Mount Gilead is recommended, in the range of 2,000-2,500sqm based on the benchmark 40,000 population.
+In the longer term, development of a district level multipurpose facility at Mount Gilead.
+It is recommended this be in the range of 2,000-2,500sqm based on the benchmark 40,000 population which Gilead is likely to reach in the longer term.